Click on the links below to navigate to a specific section on this page. We will update this page to keep you informed with the latest information.

 It’s true we are all re-opening to a very different world.
 COVID-19 is still part of our national and world landscape, so you will notice some changes at Carolina Trust branches to help us better protect our employees and members through this existing threat.

-- Beginning Thursday, June 18, if you enter a branch lobby for service, we require all visitors to wear a protective face mask or covering.
-You will be asked to present a valid Photo ID and briefly lower your mask for identification purposes.
+- Beginning Wednesday, April 13, if you enter a branch lobby for service, we recommended all visitors to wear a protective face mask or covering.
+If wearing a face mask or covering, you will be asked to present a valid Photo ID and briefly lower your mask for identification purposes.
 We appreciate your cooperation as we work to maintain a secure environment for everyone.

 - For your safety and the safety of our staff, we have: